Jokelab/Assertive.Docs/Getting started.md

 ## Loops
 Assertive also supports control-flow statements like [conditional]({% link Language/Conditionals.md %}) and [loop]({% link Language/Loops.md %}) statements.
-We will now demonstrate how we can show the name of the first 5 people by calling the function we created earlier.
+The next sample demonstrates how we can show the name of the first 5 people by calling the function we created earlier.
 ```assertive
 loop $id from 1 to 5
 {